 Antrim and Newtownabbey

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Antrim and Newtownabbey local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Antrim and Newtownabbey lies immediately north and west of Belfast, combining urban and rural areas.
+Overview ⁞ Antrim and Newtownabbey lies immediately north and west of Belfast, combining urban and rural areas.
 It includes Belfast International Airport, the town of Antrim with its historic castle, and Newtownabbey’s residential and commercial zones.
 The district has strong transport links and a mix of industry, retail, and countryside.

+Who governs Antrim and Newtownabbey?
 The local government for this district is: Antrim and Newtownabbey Borough Council (local government district).

 This district page, Antrim and Newtownabbey, is a sub-page of this region page: Northern Ireland.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.